- Algebraic and Arithmetic Geometry

 How to Receive a Good Reference Letter

-I often get requests from undergraduate and graduate students for a reference letter to accompany their application for a teaching position in particular, other job, or scholarship.
+I often get requests from undergraduate and graduate students for a reference letter to accompany their application to an academic program, study abroad program, teaching position in particular, other job, or scholarship.
 Writing a reference letter takes me many hours; nonetheless, I enjoy helping keen and bright students to succeed in their academic and career aspirations.
 I will be happy to write a letter for you but only if I think it will actually help your application, which normally means that:

 - as an undergraduate student, you must have obtained at least a B- grade in my course, and I know you personally by name;